tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 ### newrelic

-Send events to [New Relic](https://newrelic.com/) platform, using it's log apis (variable by region).
+Send events to [New Relic](https://newrelic.com/) platform, using its log apis (variable by region).

 This offramp encodes events as json, as this is required by the newrelic log api.
 Postprocessors are not used.

 Supported configuration options are:

 - `license_key` - New Relic's license (or insert only) key
-- `compress_logs` - Whther logs should be compressed before sending to New Relic  (avoids extra egress costs but at the cost of more cpu usage by tremor) (default: false)
+- `compress_logs` - Whether logs should be compressed before sending to New Relic  (avoids extra egress costs but at the cost of more cpu usage by tremor) (default: false)
 - `region` - Region to use to send logs.
 Available choices: usa, europe (default: usa)

 Example: